johnnieeliasson/Uppgift-3/2-html-full-page/README.md

   - body
 - [ ] Place all necessary meta-tags inside the head, inkluding webbpage-name, description, etc
 - [ ] Create the following content, inside correct element
+  - a menu, with two links one called home and and one called contact
   - a header
   - a heading inside the header-element, with the text "Home"
   - a menu, with two links one called home and and one called contact